wix-playground/vidi/README.md

 ];
 ```
 ***vidi*** assumes the URLs point to **different formats** of the **same video**,
-and will automatically detect and choose the ideal format for current browser.
+and will automatically detect and choose the ideal format for the current browser.

 The order of sources in the array doesn't matter.
 The logic uses the following prioritization system to pick the most suitable format